msg-CareerPaths/AWS-Cloud-Training/README.md

 First you need to install Ubuntu on WSL (Windows Subsystem for Linux) following the steps from:
 [https://docs.microsoft.com/en-us/windows/wsl/install](https://docs.microsoft.com/en-us/windows/wsl/install)

-After installing Ubunt you need to instal Docker without Docker Desktop.
+After installing Ubuntu you need to install Docker without Docker Desktop.
 You can find the steps needed [here](https://medium.com/geekculture/run-docker-in-windows-10-11-wsl-without-docker-desktop-a2a7eb90556d).

 ### Setup AWS CLI and AWS CDK
 You will need to have [NodeJs](https://nodejs.org/en/) installed and also for developing the CDK App later I would recommend using [VSCode](https://code.visualstudio.com/).